Share this article:

 This is due to the highly competitive and unique nature of the ERC grant and the time it takes to mature and crystalise the research project.
 When a 5-page text determines the scientific excellence of your project and whether it will pass to the second evaluation stage, every word is critical.
 ERC evaluation assesses the project’s concept, its ground-breaking nature and potential impact to the highest standards, leaving no room for error.

-To meet these expectations and address them in your application, you must first familiarise yourself with the grant.
+To meet these expectations, and address them in your application, you must first familiarise yourself with the grant.
 Before you start writing your proposal, take the time to get to know the unique aspects of the ERC grant, namely, its ground-breaking and ambitious nature.
 This might require adjusting your mindset when writing your proposal, as some expectations can be counterintuitive.

 In addition, it is important to factor in unexpected disruptions or delays during the proposal preparation process when planning your proposal writing timeline.
 Always allocate more time than you think you’ll need to accommodate setbacks, in addition to your yearly schedule and commitments (for example intensive teaching periods, long conference trips abroad, annual leave etc.).